Our weekly rhythm changes depending on the season, the kids current extra-curricular activities and the needs of our family at any given time.

 Every afternoon except for Wednesdays we have dance and/or soccer.
 Our evenings usually consist of dinner together followed by watching TV or movies.
 They go to sleep fairly early between 7:30 and 8:30 after showers.
 The girls still sleep with us adults while Cameron has his own room.

 I hope this was helpful and interesting!

 I would love to hear about your family rhythm!

-If you would love to see a tour of our project (homeschool) room as well as Q&A’s and more private posts, please join us over at Patreon!
+If you would love to see a tour of our project (homeschool) room as well as Q&A’s and more private posts, please join us over at poly monogamous dating!
 I’m so proud of the lovely community building there and how I’m able to support you while you support us!